erickpeirson/ASU-EZProxy-Extension/README.md

 ASU EZProxy Extension
 =====================

-This is a browser extensions that reloads pages through the ASU library proxy.
-So far I've covered Chrome and Firefox.
+This extension adds a button to your toolbar that, when clicked, reloads the current page through the ASU library's proxy.
+The extension is available for both Firefox and Chrome.

 Installation: Firefox
 ---------------------